-A two-step advancement will require, in addition to excellent, highly effective teaching, a strong record with outstanding achievement in at least two of the areas cited above.
-Two-step advancement requests will go to CAP for review and the Vice Provost– Academic Affairs for decision.
-The two-step advancement should be considered for individuals who would have accelerated every year under the previous system to avoid disadvantage over the step-plus system.
+A 2.0-step advancement will require, in addition to excellent, highly effective teaching, a meritorious record with outstanding achievement in at least two of the areas cited above.

-An advancement beyond 2.0 steps is expected to be extremely rare, and will go to CAP for review and the Vice Provost- Academic Affairs for decision, if proposed.
-These advancements will require an exceptionally strong and balanced record, highlighted by extraordinary levels of achievement in two areas (including teaching), and excellent contributions in the third area.
+An advancement greater than 2.0 steps will be extremely rare.
+These advancements will require an exceptionally meritorious and balanced record, highlighted by extraordinary levels of achievement in two areas (including teaching), and excellent contributions in the third area.

 Only Senior Lecturers SOE are eligible for Above-scale salaries, and the criteria for merit increases are steep at this high rank.
-Normal, 1.0-step advancement requires continued performance in all areas at levels commensurate with the expectations for an Above-Scale Senior Lecturer with Security of Employment.
+One-step advancement requires continued performance in all areas at levels commensurate with the expectations for an Above-Scale Senior Lecturer with Security of Employment.
 One and one-half step advancement requires performance in all areas that is commensurate with the expectations for an Above-Scale Senior Lecturer SOE, accompanied by outstanding achievement in one area.
 Two-step advancement requires continued performance in all areas at levels commensurate with the expectations for an Above-Scale Senior Lecturer SOE, accompanied by outstanding achievements in two additional areas, at least one of which will be teaching and student learning.
-All actions at Above Scale will go to CAP for review and the Vice Provost- Academic Affairs for decision.